martdegraaf/martdegraaf.github.io/src/blog/content/posts/productivity-guilt/index.md

 With more than 10 years of work experience, I have worked in the office, hybrid, and remote.
 I want to talk about productivity guilt.
 When I was in the office, I never felt guilty when I was not productive.
 When I checked in and out of the office those were my working hours.
 I was there, I was working.
 There was no guilt, even when drinking coffee with colleagues or smashing a ping pong ball in the office.

 Now with hybrid and remote work, I feel more guilty.
 I have a family with four children and that takes time, and that does feel like I burn time that was supposed to be for working.
-As a result I work later in the evening to compensate for my guilty feeling.
+As a result, I work later in the evening to compensate for my guilty feelings.

 ## The guilt

 If you do not experience this feeling let me explain what this does for me.
 This feeling makes me work more hours, and work more in the evening.
 I feel like I have to make up for the time I was not productive.
+For example, after a Thursday full of work, the thought comes up to work more to pre-compensate for the Friday after.
+But on Friday I work the full amount of hours.
+In the end, I am working more hours than I should.

 ## Imposter syndrome